-Rebecca Clower has spent 17 years working in the nonprofit sector, holds a Masters in Art History, and is finishing up a Graduate Certificate in Nonprofit Management.
-She currently oversees all aspects of Convergence Ensemble, an organization devoted to interactive performances of poetry and song with diverse audiences.
+Rebecca Clower has spent 17 years working in the nonprofit sector, holds a Masters in Art History, and finished a Graduate Certificate in Nonprofit Management in December 2016.
+She currently is the Site Manager, Otis House and Lyman Estate at Historic New England.
 While running her own art appraisal company, Rebecca was Registrar and Curatorial Manager for The Mary Baker Eddy Library, the largest single collection, in the United States, of an historic US woman.
 Rebecca enjoys going to museums and open studios with some of her free time, but her desire to give keeps her very involved in community focused volunteer organizations supporting youth, the arts, and more.

 R. Hilliard Ebling has over 30 years of experience in the domestic capital markets.
 Prior to joining Winward Investment Management, he worked in the Private Wealth Management Division of Morgan Stanley and Credit Suisse.
 Mr. Ebling spent 16 years at State Street Corporation, the last eight as Sr. Vice President and Division Head overseeing fixed income dealing and product origination activities in the municipal marketplace.
 Mr. Ebling was a member of the Municipal Securities Rulemaking Board and a board member of the Bond Market Association.
 He attended the Universtiy of Oregon, graduating with a BA in English.
 Mr. Ebling serves on the board of the Montserrat College of Art.
 A passionate skier, he still races competitively, while contining his road biking, and golf.
 He served as Board Chair September 2012-2016 of The Art Connection.